OxfordCBRG/sps/README.md

 # Running locally

 When testing the code to check that it works, note that you can run it directly in any login session and then kill it as normal using `sps-stop`.
 The output will be written to a folder called `sps-local`.

+# Notes on data storage and design

+`sps` has been designed to perform with minimal overhead under all conceivable conditions, but also to be relatively easy to understand and maintain.
+This leads to many deliberate compromises:

+- The program has no configurable parameters, such as maximum data points allowed or time between samples; these were tried and found to be confusing, added little value, and led to data size explosions when used badly
+- Data is stored by metric (CPU / Memory / Disk Read / Disk write); this makes the code for writing the four log files easy to understand
+- For each metric, data is stored per binary and not per process; per proccess profiling leads to a data size explosion under numerous edge cases and was found to add little additional value
+- For each binary, data is stored in a `std::vector` and pushed onto the end every `tick`; a `tick` is not consistently the same time period (see below) and none of the charts make assurances of absolute timescales
+- The data vectors are only allowed to grow to a maximum size of 4096 values; this allows a good level of granularity but keeps the data sizes (and thus runtimes and file sizes) manageable
+- When the data vectors hit 4096 the program deliberately throws away every other data point, safely stores the others in the first half of the vector, resizes the vector to 2048, and halves the sampling rate; this is a deliberate simplification in the interests of speed and simplicity
+- The program starts sampling roughly every second (specifically, it sleeps for 1 second between samples) and slows down as the job run time increases as a result of the sample rate halving each time the data is compacted; this keeps everything small and fast with a reasonable degree of granularity
+- CPU usage statistics are based on CPU use versus runtime (like `ps`) and not actual use since the last sampling period (like `top`); this is for speed and simplicity, but has the effect that sudden changes in CPU usage are smoothed out